Functionals and hardware: Functionals and type theories

+Actually, PCF++ is a type theory.
+However, there are terms in PCF++ (interpreted in the Domain) that correspond to non-terminating functions.
+It means that there are terms that have no normal form, if the term rewriting (as computation) is considered.
+In the sequel we are going to review shortly subsequent type theories (with dependent types) that have the normalization property.
+Higher order terms of these theories correspond to total functionals.

-The phrase {\em effectively constructed objects} may be seen as a generalization of the notion of {\em recursive objects}.
-Objects can be represented as finite (usually parameterized) structures.
-Universe is understood here as a collection of all generic constructible objects.
+The phrase {\em effectively constructed objects} may be seen as a generalization of the notion of {\em recursive objects} and general computable functionals.
+Universe of effectively constructible objects is understood here as an abstract collection of all generic constructible objects.

-In the Universe, constructability is understood literally, i.e. it is not definability, like general recursive functions (according to G\"{o}del-Herbrand) that are defined by equations in Peano Arithmetic along with proofs that the functions are global, that is, defined for all their arguments.
-Objects are not regarded as terms in lambda calculus or in combinatory logic.
+In the Universe, constructability is understood literally, i.e. it is not definability, like general recursive functions (according to G\"{o}del-Herbrand) that are defined by equations in Peano Arithmetic along with proofs that the functions are total, that is, defined for all their arguments.
+Objects are not regarded as terms in lambda calculus, and in combinatory logic.

 Most theories formalizing the notion of effective constructability (earlier it was computability) are based on the lambda abstraction introduces by Alonzo Church that in principle was to capture the notion of function and computation.
-Having a term with a free variable, it is easy to make it a function by applying lambda operator.
-Unlimited application of lambda abstraction results in contradiction (is meaningless), i.e. some terms cannot be reduced to the normal form.
+Having a term with a free variable, in order to denote a function (by this term) the lambda operator is applied.
+Unlimited application of lambda abstraction results in contradiction (is meaningless), i.e. some terms cannot be reduced to normal form.
 This very reduction is regarded as computation.
 Introduction of types and restricting lambda abstraction only to typed variables results in a very simple type theory.

-Inspired by System T, Jean-Yves Girard created system F \cite{Girard71}, \cite{Girard1990}; independently also by John C. Reynolds \cite{Reynolds}.
+Inspired by System T, Jean-Yves Girard created system F \cite{Girard71}, \cite{Girard1989}; independently also by John C. Reynolds \cite{Reynolds}.
 Since System F uses lambda and Lambda abstraction (variables run over types as objects), the terms are not explicit constructions.
-System F is very smart in its form, however it is still a formal theory with term reduction as computation; it has strong normalization property.
+System F is very smart in its form, however, it is still a formal theory with term reduction as computation; it has strong normalization property.

 Per Martin-L\"{o}f Type Theory (ML TT for short) \cite{Martin-Lof} was intended to be an alternative foundation of Mathematics based on constructivism asserting that to construct a mathematical object is the same as to prove that it exists.
 This is very close to the Curry-Howard correspondence {\em propositions as types}.
 In ML TT, there are types for equality, and a cumulative hierarchy of universes.
 However, ML TT is a formal theory, and it uses lambda abstraction.
 Searching for a grounding (concrete semantics) for ML TT by the Author long time ago, was the primary inspiration for the Universe presented in this work.